 There are many types of abrasive blasting services, including: glass bead, sand, water, and wheel are a few others.
 Abrasive blasting is used to remove rust, dirt, old paint, and any other residue from the metal's surface to prepare it for finishing.

 The type of abrasive that you use will depend on how dirty the metal is and how much blasting it can withstand.
 Delicate materials require a gentler blasting technique to avoid scratching the surface.

 Two of the most common blasting materials are glass beads and sand.

 Bead blasting uses tiny glass beads to clean impurities from a metal's surface.
 Glass beads are one of the most gentle abrasive blasting materials for metals.
 The beads can be shot at the metal with air pressure or water.

 Glass bead blasting is relatively inexpensive.
-Glass beads are cheap to produce, and they can be reused approximately thirty times.
+Glass beads are cheap to produce, and they can be reused 30 times or so.

 The beads themselves can vary in size and shape, which affects the surface texture after blasting.
 Smaller beads produce a smoother, shinier finish, while larger beads give the metal a coarser and more conductive texture.
 Round beads are gentler on the metal, while sharp-cut beads provide a heavy-duty cleaning.